pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 ## Introduction

-So far, you've learned a little about the MVC pattern for organizing and maintaining our code.
+So far, you've learned about the MVC pattern for organizing and maintaining yur code.
 You'll keep building your app with a loose adaptation of this pattern.

-You may encounter other code libraries or frameworks like Ruby on Rails.
+You may encounter other code libraries or frameworks like Ruby on Rails(RoR).
 Ruby on Rails follows a principle of convention over configuration - meaning if you follow the rules of RoR, things will work _automagically_.
-Express is about thinking about your app needs and organizing it sensibly for what you have built.
+Express is about thinking about your app needs and organizing it sensibly on your own.
 There is no one true way to organize an Express app, and you have to configure each step.
 The configuration gives you more control over how to build your app.

 To fully design your back-end, it's important to learn critical concepts and successful patterns to help you build robust back-ends.